ali-bennezia/sh-addressbook/README.md

 - Edit

 ## Usage
-Go to either menu-based (interactive) or cli-based, depending on the version you'd like to try, then execute addressbook.sh Use CTRL+C to exit an option, or exit the address book entirely.
+Go to either menu-based (interactive) or cli-based, depending on the version you'd like to try, then execute the 'addressbook.sh' file.
+Use CTRL+C to exit an option, or exit the address book entirely.

 ### Options